 - 4.5.1.
 Each licensed RO will manipulate the plant controls and each licensed SRO will manipulate the plant controls or direct the activities of individuals during plant manipulations throughout the terms of their licenses.
 Manipulation shall consist of a least 10 reactivity control manipulations in any combination of reactor start-ups, changes in reactor power level, reactor shutdowns, critical experiments and reactor fuel loading.
 The reactivity manipulations dealing with power level changes should be substantial, that is, changes in power level of >10%, that should be carried out in manual operation.
 Efforts should be made to have a combination of various reactivity manipulations. - 4.5.2.
-Periodic lectures will be held when re-qualification examination identifies general weakness, to explain major facility design changes, procedure changes, and facility license changes, or to cover topical material.
-These lectures will be scheduled by the Reactor Supervisor or the Chief Reactor Operator. - 4.5.3.
-Each RO and SRO shall be cognizant of all facility design changes, procedure changes and facility license changes. - 4.5.4.
-Each licensed RO and SRO will review the contents of all emergency operating procedures on a regular basis.
+Periodic lectures will be held when requalification examination identifies general weakness, to explain major facility design changes, procedure changes, and facility license changes, or to cover topical material.
+These lectures will be scheduled by the RS or CRO. - 4.5.3.
+Each licensed RO and SRO shall be cognizant of all facility design changes, procedure changes and facility license changes.

+- 4.5.4.
+Each licensed RO and SRO will review the contents of all Emergency Operating procedures and Emergency Plan on a regular basis.
 Over the course of the calendar year all emergency procedures will be covered.
-Periodic drills for implementing these procedures will be held. - 4.5.5.
+Periodic drills for implementing elements of the Emergency Plan and procedures will be held. - 4.5.5.
 Performance of maintenance and calibration procedures by licensed RO and SROs is an integral element in the training of new personnel.
 This form of training allows for both the trainer to refresh and the trainee to gain knowledge of the facility and its operational characteristics.
 Documentation for the participation in these activities is maintained with the calibration documentation.
 Due to the limited staff size, this form of training typically is a significant contributor to the on-the-job training received by operators and trainees.